 The bishop preached with characteristic good humour and spiritual depth.
 We had the old favourite Sacred Heart hymns, ‘To Jesus heart all burning,’ ‘O Sacred Heart,’ and ‘Sweet Heart of Jesus.’
 They remain favourites with me.

-I can still remember the bishop’s key themes – the sacred heartbeat of God sustaining and creating the Cosmos, and the heart as the symbol of love and affection, and so the Sacred Heart as a symbol of the tender love and divine affection God has for us.
+I can still remember the bishop’s key themes.
+First of all the sacred heartbeat of God sustaining and creating the Cosmos.
+Secondly, the heart as the symbol of love and affection.
+And so the Sacred Heart, the tender love and divine affection God has for us, beating through all creation.

-I was convinced then, and I still am, that Sacred Heart is a feast the Church of England should bring forward in its calendar.
-We simply rest and celebrate the love of God, the heartbeat of God pervading all that is.
+I was convinced then, and I still am, that Sacred Heart is a feast to bring forward in the Church’s calendar.
+It is a feast to celebrate the love of God, the heartbeat of God pervading all that is.

 Each year I try to celebrate a Mass of the Sacred Heart.
-This year at St Chrysostom’s we’re gathering for a gentle and peaceful sung Mass in the Chancel.
+Often this is in a quiet and gentle Mass.
 In the stillness and calm it is my hope that we may sense and imagine the heartbeat of God.